 Picking and choosing is a translator’s friend.

 Even if you get certified, create your own website, and perfect your language skills, it doesn’t mean that you can take any job that comes along.
-In the translating world you need to specialise in a certain area, or areas.
+In the world of professional translation, you need to specialise in a certain area (or areas).
 If you have a science background, maybe translating medical papers is your area of expertise.
-If you’re an avid reader with a degree in Creative Writing, perhaps you’d like to give translating stories and novels a try.
-The point is, choose.
+If you’re an avid reader with a degree in creative writing, perhaps you’d like to give translating stories and novels a try.
+The point is, you should choose.
 And why?
 Because this is a whole new set of skills you’ll have to study and improve on throughout your entire career as a translator.
 If you spread yourself too thin trying to work in any and all fields, your work may come across as mediocre.
 If you narrow in on a specific type of translation that you’d be good at, you can focus and create better work!

 What are some tips you have for practising and improving language skills (even native ones)?
 Share your thoughts below!